Clean water thanks to the sun

 The available solar energy for photooxidation

-The use of solar energy is indeed a key issue in today’s global climate, energy, and environmental context, as it is essential for ensuring the energy transition.
-To this end, efforts are being made to implement sustainable technologies that are cost-effective to operate, powered by solar energy.
+Harnessing solar energy is indeed a major challenge in today’s global climate, energy, and environmental context, as it is essential to ensuring the energy transition.
+To this end, efforts are being made to implement sustainable technologies that are cost-effective to operate using solar energy.

 This solar resource is variable (due to clouds, the day-night cycle, and the seasons, among other factors).
 When it comes to generating electricity (through photovoltaics), this poses a challenge, as it is costly to store the electricity generated until it is needed.

-In contrast, in water treatment, contaminants can be stored through adsorption on carbon columns or in wastewater retention basins until the sun comes out.
+In water treatment, however, contaminants can be stored through adsorption on activated carbon columns or in wastewater retention basins until the sun comes out.

-Thus, when developing solar-powered water purification systems, their operational capacity is designed to cover the entire year, or their capacity is optimized to meet specific needs—such as seasonal demands in tourist areas.
+Thus, when developing solar-powered water purification systems, their operational capacity is designed to meet annual demand, or their capacity is optimized to address specific needs—such as seasonal demand in tourist areas.

 Finally, solar radiation is divided into three main wavelength ranges: ultraviolet, visible, and infrared radiation.
 The photocatalysts currently available on the market have limitations in terms of their ability to absorb the solar spectrum.
 Today, only the ultraviolet range—which accounts for just 5% of the solar spectrum—can be utilized for photocatalysis in water treatment.